AI-secure/multi-task-learning/README.md

 ## Running

 To replicate empirical results of multi-task learning shown in the paper, please run the following commands with your preferred root directory to save datasets and the GPU to use.
-The code can automatically download datasets to the root directory you specify.
+The code can automatically download datasets to the root directory you specified.

 In the following demo, we consider the root directory as `/data` and the GPU index as `0`.